dojoengine/dojo/bin/saya/README.md

 4. Prepare piltover contract (only for persistent mode)

-Piltover check whether it's internal state is consistent with incoming updates.
+Piltover checks whether its internal state is consistent with incoming updates.
 Because of it new contract has to be deployed and initialized for each appchain.

 - <STATE_ROOT> can be read from logs, when saya is running.
 - <CONFIG_HASH> Using a mock value of `42` at this time.